AArch64 shared memory synchronization

 We don’t need to prevent any loads and stores that happen outside of critical section getting inside the critical section, as it’s not needed for correctness.

-The only reason why dmb ish
+The only reason why dmb ish was used in the spinlock_unlock is because there

 is no other weaker barier that would give the right properties in ARM